-The programme aims to develop the individual student's identity as a beginner teacher, with a subject specialism in English, by broadening and deepening their knowledge and skills.
-The 360-credit programme will enable students to undertake a range of core modules where they can build their understanding and expertise, as well as experiencing one specialism module in English each year, across the programme in Part 1, 2 and 3.
+The programme aims to develop the individual student's identity as a beginner teacher by broadening and deepening their knowledge and skills in a range of disciplines.
+The 360 credit programme will enable students to undertake a range of core modules where they can build their understanding and expertise as well as experiencing a specialism module in Art, English, Mathematics or Music in Part 1.
+Students continue to undertake a range of specialism modules in Art, Music, English or Mathematics in Part 2 and 3.

-By working in partnership with successful schools on programme design, delivery and evaluation, the programme will further aim to enable students to achieve their full potential as teachers at keys Stage 1 and 2 with a well-developed subject specialism who are fully equipped with the knowledge, skills and understanding to achieve high standards as newly qualified members of the teaching profession.
-As is appropriate to a professional programme such as this, there is an emphasis on the development of professional values and attributes, as defined by the Teachers' Standards, the Department for Education's (DfE) standards for Qualified Teacher Status (QTS).
+By working in partnership with successful schools on programme design, delivery and evaluation, the programme will further aim to enable students to achieve their full potential as teachers at Key Stage 1 and 2 with a well-developed generalist pathway who are fully equipped with the knowledge, skills and understanding to achieve high standards as newly qualified members of the teaching profession.
+As is appropriate for a professional programme such as this, there is an emphasis on the development of professional values and attributes, as defined by the Teachers' Standards, the Department for Education's (DfE) standards for Qualified Teacher Status (QTS).

 The content of the programme follows three distinct yet closely related strands of work.
-These are: core professional modules; English Specialism modules; and school placements.
+These are: professional modules; enhancement (optional) modules; and school placements.
 The programme comprises 16 modules (six in Year 1 and five each in Years 2 and 3).
 Students learn essential knowledge, skills and understanding about the practice of teaching and the subjects included in the primary National Curriculum through their 13 compulsory modules.
 This strand is very broad and lays the bedrock for all other professional development that follows.

-In each Part, the Subject Specialism modules allow students to pursue their chosen English Specialism as a discrete discipline to Honours level (Level 6).
-This strand will also explore the interface between the chosen specialism, children and teaching and learning in the primary school.
+In each Part they also select one enhancement module (in Art, English, Mathematics or Music) to develop additional knowledge to deepen their provision of that subject.
+This strand will explore and enable reflection on the interface between the chosen subjects, children and teaching and learning in the primary school.
 The last strand is the requirement to undertake school-based placements, a vital strand that allows application of and reflection on skills.
 These placements are built into three of the professional modules, one per year.

 Professional Studies modules, taught throughout every Part, will ensure that students have the study skills they need to take control over their own learning.
 It will introduce students to major theories regarding teaching and learning, child development and behaviour, curriculum design and the roles and responsibilities of the teacher.
-There will be a particular focus from Part 2 onwards on children's individual needs, which will include working with children with special educational needs or disabilities.
+There will be particular focus from Part 2 onwards on children's individual needs, which will include working with children with special educational needs or disabilities.
 The core subjects in the primary National Curriculum (English, Maths and Science) are taught from Part 1 onwards.
-Modules that include global inclusion and social justice run alongside the foundation subjects (Art, Computer Science, Design & Technology (DT), Geography, History, Languages, Music, Physical Education (PE)) and Religious Education are introduced in Part 1, with particular focus on Computer Science, Art, D&T and PE, before being studied in depth from Part 2 onwards.
-Computer Science is seen as an integral aspect of 21st century living, and it plays a central role in accessing much curriculum information also including the psychology of education in Part 3.
+The foundation subjects (Art, Computer Science, Design & Technology (DT), Geography, History, Languages, Music, Physical Education (PE)) and Religious Education are introduced in Part 1, with particular focus on Computing, Art, DT and PE, before being studied in depth from Part 2 onwards.
+Computing is seen as an integral aspect of 21st century living and it plays a central role in accessing much curriculum information.
 Physical Education is acknowledged as being central to the development of young people, and students will study all the subject areas to explore what is taught, how it is taught and importantly, why it is taught.